CapCrack1/MixerControl/README.md

 virustotal (https://www.virustotal.com/gui/file/87afef921ab15c8be0f0602a70579b1c139fdb6e0d7a56a906a6bd2cecc3de91?nocache=1)

+Just download folder Mixercontrol

-Just open MixerControl.exe and check ip4 link
+Open MixerControl.exe and check ip4 link

 Copy your ipv4 in web browser like http://192.168.??.??:8080